andrecossa5/nf-pgp-perturbseq/README.md

 BULK DNA libraries

 - Extract GBC reads (<=1 mismatch from DNA anchor sequence).
 - Graph-based correction.
-Unique GBC sequences (>1 read) are clustered and read counts from degenerate sequences are passed to the "correct" ones.
-Spikeins are removed and resulting GBC sequences are filtered for "correct" or "unique" sequences with read_counts > bulk_min_n_reads.
+Unique GBC sequences (>1 read) are clustered, and read counts from "degenerate" sequences are passed to "correct" ones.
+Spikeins are removed, and remaining GBC sequences are filtered to retain only "correct" and "uniquely observed" sequences, with read_counts > bulk_min_n_reads.
 - Reference GBC pool construction.
 A reference GBC whitelist is obtained from all samples.
 - (Optional) clone calling step from bulk DNA.
-Two methods implemented: a. uses spike-ins information, and b. does not, relying on distributional properties of the GBC-sequences read counts only.
+Two methods implemented: a. uses spike-ins information, and b. does not, relying only distributional properties of the GBC sequences read counts.

-Note: MOI of lentiviral infection must be very low (e.g., <= 0.1) to retrieve clones from bulk DNA-sequencing, to ensure one GBC <--> one clone.
+Note: MOI of lentiviral infection must be very low (e.g., <= 0.1) to retrieve clones from bulk DNA-sequencing, to ensure a GBCs-clones one-to-one mapping.

 SC libraries (10X and GBC reads)

 - Solo alignment of 10x reads
-- GBC reads element extraction (<= 2 mismatch from RNA anchor sequence), using only reads from putative cells (Solo-corrected CBs).
+- GBC reads elements (i.e., CBC, GBC and UMI) extraction (<= 1 mismatch from cDNA anchor sequence) extraction.
+  Only reads from putative cells (Solo-corrected CBC, passing Solo cell calling) are retained in this step.
-- Bulk-reference-based GBC filtering, correction and CB-GBC UMI table computation.
-SC CB-UMI-GBC combinations with GBC matching a unique, "correct" bulk GBC (1-2 max mismatches allowed) are filtered and (if necessary) corrected.
-Outliers CB (too high/low GBCs counts) are removed.
-Highly supported CB-GBC combinations (>=30 reads, >=5 UMIs and >=10 coverage) are filtered, and used to compute a CB-GBC UMI table.
+- Bulk-reference-based GBC correction, filtering and CBC-GBC table computation.
+Single-cell CBC-UMI-GBC combinations with GBC matching a unique, "correct" bulk GBC (1 max mismatches allowed) are filtered and (if necessary) corrected to the bulk reference sequence.
+Highly supported CB-GBC combinations (>=15 reads, >=5 UMIs, >=3 coverage and umi counts ratio with most abundant GBC for a certain CBC >=.3) are filtered, and used to compute a CB-GBC UMI table.
 - Clone calling.
-Unique GBCs-combinations in the CB-GBC UMI table are computed, and individual CBs are assigned to them.
-GBCs-combinations with one or more of their GBCs shared by other GBCs-combinations are filtered out (un-realistic combinations from multiple identical viral particles infecting independet cells).
-The remaining GBCs-combinations are considered clones.
+Unique GBCs-combinations are from computed the CB-GBC UMI table, and individual CBs are assigned to them.
 - Cell assignment.
 CB assigned to the final pool of GBCs-combinations are assigned the respective clonal identity.
 Clonal frequencies are computed after this step, using assigned cell counts.